 250g dried unsulphured apricots, soaked overnight in filtered water/250g dried apricots plus 6 tbs water/freshly squeezed orange juice

-3 heaped tbs protein powder (sprouted rice protein powder or pea protein powder are great.
-You could also use Solgar Whey-to-go vanilla if eat dairy and are using this snack for sports nutrition/muscle recovery.
+3 heaped tbs unsweetened or vanilla protein powder (Nua Naturals rice protein, Nuzest Clean Lean Protein or Sunwarrior Classic/Warrior blend are all great.
+Solgar Whey-to-go vanilla is another option if eat dairy and are using this snack for sports nutrition/muscle recovery.

 Zest of 1 orange, organic if possible